 What Will You Study

-As you continue with your studies, you’ll learn from academics committed to both teaching and research and will increasingly specialise through an extensive range of modules which focus on topical questions concerning government and politics in Britain, Europe and the world.
-Your second-year options include Politics of Development; Politics of the European Union, and Modern Political Thought.
+During your degree, you will learn from academics many of whom are committed to both teaching and research.
+As you continue with your studies, you will increasingly specialise through a varied range of modules which focus on topical questions concerning government and politics in Britain, Europe and the world.
+Your second year options include modules such as Politics of Development and Global changes; The Politics of Race, and Modern Political Thought: Liberty, Theory and Practice.

-In your final year, you have the opportunity to undertake a sustained investigation on a specific political subject of greatest interest to you and can choose from a wide range of modules, such as Africa and Global Politics; Islamic Politics, and Liberals and Communitarians.
+In your final year, you have the opportunity to undertake a sustained investigation on a specific political subject that interests you and can choose from a wide range of modules, such as Africa and Global Politics, Islamic Politics, and Contemporary Issues in Human Rights.

 - Economics and International Relations : BA Hons